Secondary Education English Teacher/Teacher Trainer

 Volunteers will typically be placed in townships and villages across several states and regions in Myanmar that have been selected jointly by Peace Corps and the Ministry of Education.
 Some Volunteers may live in rural communities without stable electricity and/or regular internet access.
 Volunteer housing conditions will depend on local availability and will vary from site to site but will typically include school dormitories, apartments, or shared housing with local hosts.
 All Volunteer sites and housing will meet Peace Corps Myanmar’s health and safety and security requirements.

-Learn more about the Volunteer experience in Myanmar: Get detailed information on culture, communications, housing, and safety in order to make a well-informed decision about serving.
+Learn more about the Volunteer experience in Myanmar: Get detailed information on culture, communications, housing, and safety - including crime statistics [PDF] - in order to make a well-informed decision about serving.

 Medical Considerations in Myanmar